simonecorsi/simonecorsi/README.md

 ### Hi there, I am Simone Corsi! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-I’m a sunny Italian guy, nearly decade old battle-tested and language agnostic __Full-Stack Developer__ mainly focussed on __Backend__ & __DevOps__.
-I've designed and built APIs, databases, systems architectures and integrations for B2B/B2C solutions.
+I’m a sunny Italian guy, nearly decade old battle-tested and language agnostic __Full-Stack Developer__ mainly focussed on __Backend__ & __DevOps__ but looking forward to being a **Solution Architect**.
+I and built APIs, databases, systems architectures and integrations for B2B/B2C solutions.

-I've mostly been a consultant in the past but today I'm broadening my knowledge by researching and developing within a *product* and *technological advancement* team!
+I'm broadening my knowledge by researching and developing within a *product* and *technological advancement* team!
-Previusly a consultat over the years my customers has been on: *retail, oil, sports, banking and events*.
-Nowaday my efforts are focused on research & development toward products' technological advancement!
+In the past I've mostly been a consultant and over the years my customers has been on: *retail, oil, sports, banking and events*.

 ---